-- a) Nine question would be set in all. - b) Question No.one shall be based on the entire syllabus and would be compulsory.
-It would contain eight short answer questions of two marks each. - c) There would be two questions (16 marks each) from each of the four units. - d) The candidate would be required to attempt four questions (one compulsory and other four questions selecting one from each unit).
+- a) Nine question would be set in all. - b) Question No. fifth shall be based on the entire syllabus and would be compulsory.
+It would contain eight short answer questions of two marks each. - c) There would be two questions (16 marks each) from each of the four units.